PipelineAI/pipeline/README.md

 pipeline train-server-start --model-type=tensorflow --model-name=census --model-tag=v1 --input-path=./tensorflow/census/data/ --output-path=./tensorflow/census/versions --train-args="--train-files=train/adult.data.csv\ --eval-files=eval/adult.test.csv\ --num-epochs=2\ --learning-rate=0.025"
 ```

 _Note:  If you see `port is already allocated` or `already in use by container`, you already have a container running.
 List and remove any conflicting containers.
-For example, `docker ps` and `docker rm -f train-tfserving-tensorflow-census-v1`._
+For example, `docker ps` and/or `docker rm -f train-tfserving-tensorflow-census-v1`._

 ## View Training Logs
 ```